Data Validation: Ensuring Reliability in Data Pipelines

 Strict validation blocking a critical pipeline

 Mitigation: Implement validation severity levels.
 CRITICAL blocks the pipeline; WARNING quarantines but continues; INFO logs.
-New enum values should produce WARNING (quarantine the new value) not CRITICAL (block everything).
-Have an SLA for validation failure review—do not let failures pile up.
+New enum values should produce WARNING (quarantine the new value for review) not CRITICAL (block everything).
+Define a review SLA for quarantine contents—validation failures that sit in quarantine for more than 48 hours should escalate automatically.
+Create a shared enum registry that source systems can update proactively, so validation rules evolve alongside the source schema rather than being frozen in place.

 False positive validation alerts causing alert fatigue